pvdz/preval/tests/cases/tofix/identity.md

 > The triple eq identity check can resolve for an ident on itself
 > And let's face it.
 The whole example should be collapsed.
 > The <= 0 check can also be inferred to be true.
+> What about NaN tho?
+(And document.all kinds of cases)

 #TODO